nowodev/schema-crawler/README.md

 #### Json

 In addition to normal websites and feed, you can also add JSON as sources.
-Some websites use ajax to get lists of the ites and usually this list has all the neccessary schea inforation.
-You can do this by adding the `--json` option to the `make:source` command.
+Some websites use ajax to get the list of the items and return a json response.
+This list usually contains all the neccessary schema information.
+You create a json source by adding the `--json` option to the `make:source` command.

 ```bash
 php artisan make:source CoolBooksStore --json